Zyplos/MarketMonitorFrontend/README.md

 # MarketMonitor

-A web and mobile applications to track prices of various financial securities in near real-time
+A web and mobile applications to track prices of various financial securities in near real-time.
+This repo contains the Frontend web part of MarketMonitor.

 ## Starting project

 First copy the `.env.example` file and rename it to `.env`.
-Replace the example base API url with whatever environment you're using. (probably the heroku one)
+Replace the example base API url with whatever environment you're using.
+The example is set to be used for local environments already.

 Run the development server by opening a console and doing `npm start`.